Stuycs-K/finalproject-09-chen-stacey-liu-sophie-calungsod-r/WORKLOG-Stacey.md

 ### 2024-05-22 - Worked on flow control conditional statements
 - Spent 30 minutes at home on unCondJump(), findLabel(), and reordered code to integrate zeroJump() and negJump() into main code.

+### 2024-05-23 - Worked on finding Whitespace code taht used flow control
+- Spent 30 minutes at home on unCondJump(), findLabel(), and reordered code to integrate zeroJump() and negJump() into main code.